 This program offers young people who are pregnant or parenting:

-In 2018, YPEP will operate from two separate locations, one in Cranbourne and one in Narre Warren.
+In 2019, YPEP will operate from three separate locations, Cranbourne, Narre Warren, and a new setting in Dandenong.
 Students are welcome from within the South East Region (Casey, Cardinia, City of Greater Dandenong).
 Enrolment is via interview.

 Further information about the program development is available from Mary Tresize-Brown, YPEP Coordinator on 9794 6921.